Oatly

 Our team leveraged their sustainability expertise in the Food and Beverage space to run a series of sprints unpacking Oatly’s challenges.

-This involved a research process where we synthesised insights from: customer interviews, retail service safaris, sustainability database analysis, Japan based industry reports, alternative milk competitor analysis.
+This involved a research process where we synthesised insights from:

 Our sustainability database identified younger and older groups as the most sustainable, each open to alternative milk products for different reasons.